kylln20/WRO_FE_2023-24/README.md

 def max_contour(contours, ROI):
 ```

-We then measure the area of the specific contour using the OpenCV library function contourArea().
+we measure the area of the specific contour using the OpenCV library function contourArea().

 ```py
 area = cv2.contourArea(cnt)